EU-Ukraine Agriculture: Risks of Integration and Sustainable SolutionsBY SOSSIO CHIEREGO*

 4. GEOPOLITICAL IMPACT AND FOOD SECURITY

-The risk of Russian control over Ukraine’s R2M infrastructure for key food supplies (mainly wheat and cereals) compounds the threat of lower quality and significantly lower prices (up to -40%) compared to EU products.
+The risk of Russian influence over Ukraine’s R2M infrastructure for key food supplies (mainly wheat and cereals) compounds the threat of relative lower quality and prices (up to -40%) compared to EU products.
 This defines a critical food security risk for the EU and its Member States.

-Food security policies are designed to shield the EU from speculative price and supply dynamics linked to the Ukrainian market under Russian influence or other non-friendly states.
+Food security policies have been designed to shield the EU from speculative price and supply dynamics linked to the Ukrainian market under Russian influence or other non-friendly states.

-The prospect of increased EU-Ukraine agri-food integration—a strategic “business lock-in”—is not only perilous but also overly simplistic.
+The prospect of increased EU-Ukraine agri-food to a level of full integration—a strategic “business lock-in”—might not only bring some risks but also seems simplistic if not regulated and managed.

-Entrusting a key dossier like EU food security to the vulnerabilities of the Ukrainian state system (structural corruption, weak rule of law, agricultural oligarchic interests, and anti-EU influences) represents an unacceptable risk, even in exchange for marginal benefits.
+Entrusting a key dossier like EU food security to the vulnerabilities of the Ukrainian state system (structural corruption, weak rule of law, agricultural oligarchic interests, and possible anti-EU influences) represents an potential risk that urges for a clear governance and “use cases” approach.

 5. PRODUCT QUALITY AND CONSUMER IMPACT